elvis-mw/APPLE-STORE-SALES-SQL-ANALYSIS/README.md

 ```
 Insight

-- A high percentage of voided claims may indicate customer misunderstanding of warranty policies or an issue with policy transparency.
-Businesses may need to improve communication regarding warranty coverage.
+- A high percentage of voided claims may indicate customer misunderstanding of warranty policies or an issue with policy transparency. stores may need to improve communication regarding warranty coverage.

 ## 14. How many warranty claims were filed in 2023?
 Objective: